- Instructions for Form 1040NR-EZ - Introductory Material

 If your tax records are affected by identity theft and you receive a notice from the IRS, respond right away to the name and phone number printed on the IRS notice or letter.
 For more information, see Pub.
 5027, Identity Theft Information for Taxpayers.

 Victims of identity theft who are experiencing economic harm or a systemic problem, or are seeking help in resolving tax problems that have not been resolved through normal channels, may be eligible for Taxpayer Advocate Service (TAS) assistance.
 You can reach TAS by calling the National Taxpayer Advocate helpline at 1-877-777-4778.
 People who are deaf or hard of hearing, or have a speech disability and who have access to TTY/TDD equipment can call 1-800-829-4059.
-People who are deaf or hard of hearing, or have a speech disability can also contact the IRS through relay services such as the Federal Relay Service available at www.gsa.gov/fedrelay.
+People who are deaf or hard of hearing, or have a speech disability also can contact the IRS through relay services such as the Federal Relay Service available at www.gsa.gov/fedrelay.

 Protect yourself from suspicious emails or phishing schemes.